Daniel009891/brilliant-blackjack/README.md

 ### Version Control

-The version control was maintained using git within Visual Studio Code to push code to the main repository.
+The version control was maintained using git within Codeanywhere to push code to the main repository.

- * From the VS Code terminal type `"git add ."`, to make changes and/or updates to the files.
+ * From the Codeanywhere terminal type `"git add ."`, to make changes and/or updates to the files.

  * Type `"git commit -m (insert a short descriptive text)"`, which commits the changes and updates the files.